-Enterprise Integration Patterns at SAP Cloud Platform Integration: Composed Message Processor
+Enterprise Integration Patterns at SAP Cloud Integration: Composed Message Processor

 This is the second blog in the blog series.
 This time, I cover the so called Composed Message Processor pattern.
 The pattern describes how to handle a message with multiple elements whereas each element requires different processing.
 You use a Composed Message Processor pattern to split the message into multiple sub messages, route the split messages to different destinations, and then re-aggregate the responses back into one single message.